ThomasJon196/quadcopter/code/README.md

-# Code/-Folder contains quadcopter software
+# Software to run the quadcopter

+# Each RAW-folder explains usage of individule modules